 Also, this is an easy to escape playground.
 If you have a runner (like I do), they can make mad dashes into the playing fields, the woods and down towards the swimming pool.
 The pool is fenced at least.
 However, I would imagine when there are baseball games going on, you won’t want your child running into the field.

-The playground is well shaded.
+The playground at Greenwood Park is well shaded.
 We have gone both in the late morning and the early evening and found it to be not too sunny at all.
 I love not worrying about sunburns!

-Overall, this playground is fabulous.
+Overall, Molly’s Playground at Greenwood Park is fabulous.
 It is clean and well-maintained.
 It is also not too overcrowded most the time.
 I love that the smaller playscape is very safe to use, with few areas where a child can fall.
 Even the larger playscape is well designed in that same way.
 Definitely a playground to add to your must visit list!

 This about sums it up…